-This right only applies to services commissioned by the NHS in England and doesn't include public health services commissioned by local authorities, maternity services, or non-consultant-led mental health services.
+This right only applies to services commissioned by the NHS in England and does not include public health services commissioned by local authorities, maternity services, or non-consultant-led mental health services.

-Find out more about mental health waiting time targets.
+Find out more about access and waiting times for mental health services.

-Your waiting time starts from the point the hospital or service receives your referral letter, or when you book your first appointment through the NHS e-Referral Service.
+Your waiting time starts from when the hospital or service receives your referral letter, or when you book your first appointment through the NHS e-Referral Service.

 During this time period, you may:

-- undergo tests, scans or other procedures to help ensure that your treatment is tailored appropriately to your condition
+- have tests, scans or other procedures to help ensure that your treatment is appropriate for your condition

-- have medication or therapy to manage your symptoms until you start treatment
+- have medicine or therapy to manage your symptoms until you start treatment

 - be referred to another consultant or department

-Your waiting time ends if a clinician decides no treatment is necessary, you decide you don't want to be treated, or when your treatment begins.
+Your waiting time ends if a clinician decides no treatment is necessary, if you decide you do not want to be treated, or when your treatment begins.